abazad/MusicBot/README.md

 * /cancel - hide the reply keyboard
 * /pause - pause playback
 * /play - resume playback
+* /login - login into a password protected session

 ### Admin commands (should not be sent to the botfather)
 * /admin - register as admin (only possible once)